Skip to main content

 IEEFA has observed a number of additional trends with global coalminers in Pitchbook data.

-While M&As are typically funded by a miner’s balance and secondary transactions are common.
+While M&As are typically corporate-backed (largely funded via a miner's balance sheet), secondary transactions such as subsequent sell-downs are common.
 Debt refinancings in coal typically use high-cost traditional debt instruments (such as high-yield bonds and leveraged loans) and to a lesser extent private debt.

 If private credit or convertible notes are increasingly used to fund mine acquisitions, this may add complexity to the selling process.
 Regulatory approvals such as state resource regulators, the Foreign Investment Review Board (FIRB) and potentially, the Australian Competition and Consumer Commission (ACCC), may become involved.